 Over the piece, the Kindle’s higher clock speed is probably just enough to give it the edge in this category.

-Amazon has introduced a 24 hour, 365 day live help facility for both of its new HDX tablets called “Mayday”.
-It will be a big help to new tablet users, and might come in handy for more experienced techies from time to time.
+Amazon has introduced a 24 hour, 365 days live help facility for both of its new HDX tablets called “Mayday”.
+It will be a big help to new tablet users and might come in handy for more experienced techies from time to time.

-As far as content goes, Amazon’s massive eco-system of videos, TV shows, books and magazines makes the Kindle route very tempting for those who want to keep up to speed with their favorite TV shows, watch a few movies, play some games and send the odd e-mail.
+As far as content goes, Amazon’s massive eco-system of videos, TV shows, books, and magazines make the Kindle route very tempting for those who want to keep up to speed with their favorite TV shows, watch a few movies, play some games and send the odd e-mail.